stewdio/THREE.VRController/README.md

 [VRController.js](https://github.com/stewdio/THREE.VRController/raw/master/VRController.js) file to your existing Three.js project and use our
 [index.html](https://github.com/stewdio/THREE.VRController/raw/master/index.html)
 example file as your guide for the following steps.
-2. Add the `THREE.VRController.update()` function to your animation loop.
+2. Add a `THREE.VRController.update()` function call to your animation loop.
 3. Add a listener for the `"vr controller connected"` global event.
 This is how you will receive the controller object instance—which is a `THREE.Object3D`.
-This means you can include it in your scene, attach meshes to it, and so on.
+This means you can add it to your scene, attach meshes to it, and so on.
 4. When you receive the controller object instance you must give it some additional information depending on the type of controller.
 For 6DOF (room